-Just let you know, You even can set a maximum number of devices per user and other settings.
+Just let you know, furthermore, you can set a maximum number of devices per user and other settings.

-From the management point of view, that’s it! now we just have to register machine by clicking on this button:
+for Management level, that’s it! now we just have to register machine by clicking on this button: “Join Azure AD”

-But, of course, we aren’t going to do that manually per a computer, so there is GPO that we should use on GPO for enabling it (make sure you have Windows 10 ADMX files If you do not have it, you can check out this Link)
+Of course, we aren’t going to do that manually per a computer, so there is GPO that we should use on GPO for enabling it (make sure you have Windows 10 ADMX files If you do not have it, you can check out this here Link)

 Create a new GPO and allows this GPO to computers you want to join Azure AD automatically:

 Computer Configuration/Policies/Administrative Templates/Windows Components/Workplace Join

-If you run in CMD windows > Run > Cmd > “dsregcmd.exe /status” you may get “AzureadJoined” value as “No“, it takes us a while to realize that I have to configure Service Connection Point (SCP) in order to make use of AzureADJoin. it means that the SCP holds the discovery information about my AD Azure tenant, so my clients can’t know what is our tenant. in principle, the SCP located at
+If you run in CMD windows > Run > Cmd > “dsregcmd.exe /status” you may get “AzureadJoined” value as “No“, it takes us a while to realize that I have to configure Service Connection Point (SCP) in order to make use of AzureADJoin. it means that the SCP holds the discovery information about my AD Azure tenant, so my clients can’t know who’s our tenant, so basically the SCP located at:

 Open the ADSI.EDIT and find it out under CN=Configuration,DC=example,DC=com

 CN=62a0ff2e-97b9-4513-943f-0d221bd30080,CN=Device Registration Configuration,CN=Services,[Your Configuration Naming Context]

-If it doesn’t exist there so go to your Dirsync server or whenever Azure PowerShell model has existed and run the following commands (AD module is required as well):
+If it doesn’t exist over there, go to your Dirsync server and open import Azure PowerShell model and run the following commands (AD module is required as well):